hseymo/Team-Profile-Generator/README.md

 ## **Installation**
 ---
 To install this project, start by forking this repository on GitHub.
-Clone this project to your machine by using the "git clone" + URL comamnd.
+Clone this project to your machine by using the "git clone" + URL command.
 Open the project with your favorite text editor, like VS Code.
 This project includes a package.json file that specifies dependencies for the project, so be sure to run "npm install".
+Specifically, this project relies on the Inquirer package for the commandline interactions as well as Jest as a development dependency for testing.

 <br>